 Minimizes Urinary Tract Infections

-This metric is a measure of the percent of long-term care patients who had a UTI.
-UTI's may be a sign of a nursing home with worse hygiene protocols.
-However, this statistic may also be misleading for some nursing homes due to varying reporting standards for these infections.
+This figure is a measure of the percent of long-term care patients who have sustained a urinary tract infection.
+UTI's may be an indicator of a facility with lower levels of hygiene.
+Nevertheless, this metric may be skewed for some nursing homes due to inconsistent reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication